demharters/dtc-expTechniques-nanopore/exercise.md

 ## Explore your data
 Poretools can help you characterise your nanopore reads.
-For each barcoded sample you will create a new directory in /tmp/nanoporeData, for barcode BC03 you would do:
+For each barcoded sample you should create a new directory in /tmp/nanoporeData.
+Try to mirror the folder structure in /datasets.
+I.e. for barcode BC03 in run1 you would do:
 ```
+cd /tmp/nanoporeData
+mkdir run1
+cd run1
 mkdir BC03
 cd BC03
 ```

 If you want to exit a directory, do:
 ```
 cd ..